 Catcher Sal Fasano (1971) did much of his big-league work behind the plate with the K.C.
 Royals from 1996-2002 with 30 dingers and 95 rbi’s, but he was with the Yankees in Tampa for Spring Training in 2004, before signing on with the Orioles in 2005.
 Sal replaced Kelly Stinnett as Jorge Posada‘s backup catcher to close the 2006 season.
 He hit a home run with five rbi’s in 28 games.

-Righthander Chance Adams (1994) has both shown promise and disappointment in alternate outings in his seven games (one start) with the Yanks in 2018 and 2019.
-A fifth-round draftee by the club in 2015, Chance has thus far won one, lost one, and saved one.
+Righthander Chance Adams (1994) both showed promise and disappointment in alternate outings in his 16 games (one start) with the Yanks in 2018 and 2019.
+A fifth-round draftee by the club in 2015, Chance won one, lost two, and saved one; and was sent to Kansas City in December 2019, with whom he pitched to no record and a high era in six games.

 A new addition to the Yankee birthday list happened once righthander Jeff Marquez (1984) made his major league debut with the White Sox in 2010.
 A 2004 first-round pick of the Yankees, Marquez was packaged with Wilson Betemit and Jhonny Nunez to Chicago for Nick Swisher and Kanekoa Texeira before the 2009 season.
 Jeff was retaken from Chicago off waivers in June 2011, and appeared in three games to no record with the parent club before being sent to the minors.